-Serbia: Power market developments, 138 buyers have left state power utility EPS20.
-August 2014. / News Serbia Energy
+Serbia: Power market developments, 138 buyers have left state power utility EPS, News Serbia Energy

 By the opening of the electricity market in 2013th consumers at high voltage were required to choose and sign a contract with a supplier who does not have to be Electric Power Industry of Serbia.
 Since last year, about 4,200 customers in the medium voltage and those on low who do not have the status of a small customer had to make the decision on the supplier’s selection, while by the next 2015th it will so also the consumers in the household category.
 The game at the domestic electric market has started, and the companies GEN-I, Rudnap, Vukovic in 1967 and Nova Komoditis also compete with EPS also for customers in Serbia.